Audit Log

 Below is the example with default configs:

-With different timestamp format, request body, query parameters:
+With different timestamp format:

 Customized Handler